 The Company is a Canadian corporation and is expected to be classified for U.S. federal income tax purposes as a U.S. corporation under Section 7874 of the Code.
 Section 7874 of the Code contains rules that can cause a non-U.S. corporation to be taxed as a U.S. corporation for U.S. federal income tax purposes.
-Under section 7874 of the Code, a corporation created or organized outside the U.S. (i.e., a non-U.S. corporation) will nevertheless be treated as a U.S. corporation for U.S. federal income tax purposes if each of the following three conditions is met: (i) the non-U.S. corporation acquires, directly or indirectly, or is treated as acquiring under applicable U.S. Treasury Regulations, substantially all of the assets held, directly or indirectly, by a U.S. corporation or U.S. trade or business; (ii) after the acquisition, the former stockholders of the acquired U.S. corporation hold at least 80% (by vote or value) of the shares of the non-U.S. corporation's country of organization or incorporation when compared to the expanded affiliated group's total business activities.
+Under section 7874 of the Code, a corporation created or organized outside the U.S. (i.e., a non-U.S. corporation) will nevertheless be treated as a U.S. corporation for U.S. federal income tax purposes if each of the following three conditions is met: (i) the non-U.S. corporation acquires, directly or indirectly, or is treated as acquiring under applicable U.S. Treasury Regulations, substantially all of the assets held, directly or indirectly, by a U.S. corporation or U.S. trade or business; (ii) after the acquisition, the former stockholders of the acquired U.S. corporation hold at least 80% (by vote or value) of the shares of the non-U.S. corporation by reason of holding shares of the U.S. acquired corporation, trade or business; and (iii) after the acquisition, the non-U.S. corporation's expanded affiliated group does not have substantial business activities in the non-U.S. corporation's country of organization or incorporation when compared to the expanded affiliated group's total business activities.

 It is expected that the Company will be treated as a U.S. corporation for U.S. federal income tax purposes under section 7874 of the Code and will, as a result, be subject to U.S. federal income tax on its worldwide income.
 However, for Canadian tax purposes, the Company is expected, regardless of any application of section 7874 of the Code, to be treated as a Canadian resident company (as defined in the Tax Act) for Canadian income tax purposes.
 As a result, the Company will be subject to taxation both in Canada and the U.S., which could have a material adverse effect on its financial condition and results of operations.
 The Company may not qualify for certain U.S.-Canada income tax treaty benefits, which could have a material adverse effect on its financial condition and results of operations.
 It is unlikely that the Company will pay any dividends on the Subordinate Voting Shares, Multiple Voting Shares and/or Super Voting Shares in the foreseeable future.
+However, dividends received by shareholders who are residents of Canada

+Super Voting Shares in the foreseeable future.
 However, dividends received by shareholders who are residents of Canada for purposes of the Tax Act will be subject to U.S. withholding tax.
 Any such dividends may not qualify for a reduced rate of withholding tax under the Canada-U.S. tax treaty.
 In addition, a foreign tax credit or a deduction in respect of foreign taxes may be unavailable.